nleclerc/com.mevia.prefs/README.md

 com.mevia.prefs
 ===============

-# Application Preferences plugin for Phonegap #
+# applicationPreferences plugin for Phonegap #

 Originally by Simon MacDonald (@macdonst), ported to plugman and some other cleanup by Dan Moore (@mooreds).
 Dan Moore also pulled in the iOS code, written by Tue Topholm / Sugee